homanchou/xr/book/build-your-own-webvr-site.md

 - FrameVR chose Babylon.js for their immersive VR experience.
 - Maintained actively by Microsoft employees.

-### Node on the backend
+#### Node on the backend
 - Appealing to be able to reuse the same code between the frontend and backend
 - Can use socket.io, express to serve up pages.
 There are quite a few libraries, npm is a huge resource, but didn't find the same Phoenix like framework available.
 - There exists the potential to write a server in either Three.js or Babylon.js that has access to the same physics engine that can operate as a server-side source of truth.
-- Etherial Engine supposedly uses node on the server-side.
-- I didn't explore this option more, because Phoenix provided a good enought framework.
-I didn't feel as supported by any js framework, and running a full server side babylon or three.js headless engine seemed like overkill for what I wanted to do.
+- I didn't explore this option more, because Phoenix provided a good enough framework for client heavy rendering and just using the server to bounce messages.
+It's entirely possible that writing the server-side engine in Three.js or Babylon.js and then syncing the scene differences to the client could be another fruitful alternative approach.

-### Phoenix/Elixir backend
+#### Phoenix/Elixir backend
 - Elixir is a language/runtime that acts like a bunch of tiny processes (servers) that can communicate with each other, be distributed etc
 - It has great patterns for supervision, resiliency, and changes the way I think about design.
 - No code can be shared between the frontend and backend.